CleverCloud/doc.clever-cloud.com/billing/payments-invoicing.md

 ### About invoices issuance and notifications

-As explained in the [Monthly Invoice documentation](/doc/clever-cloud-overview/unified-invoicing/#monthly-invoice), we issue an invoice at the beginning of every month.
+As explained in the [Monthly Invoice documentation]({{< ref "billing/unified-invoices.md#monthly-invoice" >}}), we issue an invoice at the beginning of every month.
 We attach the invoice to an email we send you.
+In accordance with SEPA rules and the mandate your agreed to, this email will notify you that a debit we send you.
-Following SEPA rules and the mandate you agreed to, this email notifies you that Clever Cloud is going to charge you on the 5th of the month, three to four days after the notification.
+Following SEPA rules and the mandate you agreed to, this email notifies you will be attempted the 5th of the month, so three to four days after the notification. that Clever Cloud is going to charge you on the 5th of the month, three to four days after the notification.